On 5-manifolds admitting rank two distributions of Cartan type: Almost generic rank two distributions in dimension five

 Let us now turn to the proof of the second part of Theorem~\ref{T:top}.
 One implication follows from Lemma~\ref{L:12p1xixi} and the subsequent special case of a more general result of Atiyah's in $4k+1$ dimensions \cite[Theorem~4.1]{A70}:

-\begin{lemma}[Atiyah] If an orientable closed 5-manifold $M$ admits an orientable field of tangent $2$-planes, then $k(M)=0$. \end{lemma}
+\begin{lemma}[Atiyah] If an orientable closed $5$-manifold $M$ admits an orientable field of tangent $2$-planes, then $k(M)=0$. \end{lemma}

 To show the converse implication in Theorem~\ref{T:top}(b), suppose $M$ is spinnable, $\tfrac12p_1(M)=e(\xi)^2$, and $k(M)=0$.
 Note that the bundles $TM$ and $\xi\oplus\varepsilon^1\oplus\xi$ are stably isomorphic.
-Indeed, they are both spinnable with the same fractional Pontryagin class, see Lemma~\ref{L:12p1xixi}, and the map \eqref{E:12p1} is an 8-equivalence.
+Indeed, they are both spinnable with the same fractional Pontryagin class, see Lemma~\ref{L:12p1xixi}, and the map \eqref{E:12p1} is an $8$-equivalence.
 A result of Thomas, see \cite[Lemma~3]{T68}, permits to conclude that these two bundles are indeed isomorphic, provided both admit two linearly independent sections.
-To apply Thomas' lemma, one also has to check $\Sq^2(u)+w_2(M)u=0$ for all $u\in H^3(M;\Z_2)$.
+To apply Thomas' lemma, one also has to check $\Sq^2(u)+w_2(M)u=0$ for all $u\in H^3(M;\Z_2)$, where $\Sq^2$ denotes the second Steenrod square.
 The latter follows from Wu's formula and $w_1(M)=0$.

 The tangent bundle does indeed admit two linearly independent sections in view of the following special case of a more general statement for $(4k+1)$-dimensional manifolds due to Atiyah and Dupont \cite{AD72}, see also \cite[Table~2]{T69}.